mrabdulhannan/mrabdulhannan/README.md

 ### About Me

 I've been passionate about Full Stack Web Development for over 3 years, and my enthusiasm continues to grow.
-I'm a self-motivated and independent Web Developer with a strong focus on Larvel, shopify, Magento 2, WordPress, Python and API Integration.
+I'm a self-motivated and independent Web Developer with a strong focus on Laravel, shopify, Magento 2, WordPress, Python and API Integration.

 ### What I Do